R1D15 Methods and Exception Handling in C# and Azure Notebooks

 Overall, the course was fine.
 I think it was a bit short and I wish that it would have had more non trivial example problems.
 I am still going to keep going and start the next course in the series, Object Oriented Programming In C#, tomorrow.Azure Notebooks

 I also spent a little bit of time playing around with Azure Notebooks.
 It is basically Jupyter as a service.
 I have used Jupyter quite a bit.
 Not so much for data science, but more for exploring various API's in python along with notes.
 Azure notebooks is free to get started so if you have never played with Jupyter before I think its definitely worth checking out.Thank you for reading!
-Share your thoughts with me on mastodon or via email.
+Share your thoughts with me on bluesky, mastodon, or via email.

 Check out some more stuff to read down below.